-When you’re searching for quality HVAC services, you probably want a technician that knows what they’re doing.
-Many service companies advertise experienced staff, but how can you know for sure?
-One of the most consistent ways to check if an HVAC technician has experience is by checking their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.
+When you’re searching for quality HVAC services, you likely want a technician that understands what they’re doing.
+Many service companies advertise experienced staff, but how can you know for certain?
+One of the most consistent ways to verify if an HVAC technician is knowledgeable is by checking their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.

-There are multiple HVAC certifications available.
-Some prioritize a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll review key details about some of the most common HVAC certifications you’ll find in your search for services.
+There are a variety of HVAC certifications available.
+Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll review key details about a few of the most common HVAC certifications you’ll see in your search for services.

-The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification testing.
-To pass, participating technicians must achieve a minimum score of 70%.
-To maintain NATE certification, technicians must receive additional education or take another exam every two years.
+The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
+Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification testing.
+To pass, applicants must meet a minimum score of 70%.
+To maintain NATE certification, technicians must receive continuing education or take another exam every two years.

-Total certification is a multiyear process consisting of four separate tests.
-The first two are designed for entry-level technicians while the other set of exams provide full certification and senior-level status:
+Complete certification is a multiyear process made up of four separate tests.
+The first two are created for entry-level technicians while the final set of exams provide full certification including senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
-Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
+Technicians will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC equipment.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians need to be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+Technicians should be certified in two specialty services—one in heating and one in air conditioning—to be eligible for applying for the senior certificate.

-Many of ASHRAE standards are focused on commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
-They’ll research how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also monitors how the engineering and architectural design of the building itself influences energy use.
+Most of ASHRAE standards are focused on commercial properties and industrial facilities, as they often have the highest rates of energy use.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also monitors how the engineering and architectural design of the building itself impacts energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and offers sessions for technicians to attend both on-site and online.
-Contractors wanting accreditation have two programs to pick from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization calls for rigorous training and offers sessions for technicians to attend both on-site and online.
+Contractors hoping for accreditation have two programs to choose from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties including homes and apartments.

 - The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to ensure members maintain their expertise.
+Random audits are performed to make sure members maintain their proficiency.

-Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are separate from the NATE certification exams but cover similar topics.
-Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
+Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are also available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.

 EPA Section 608

 The HVAC Excellence Certifications of Achievement encompass a broad range of competency tests for different levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Additional testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
+Other testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
-Benefits of hiring certified HVAC technicians include:
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+Benefits of choosing certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
-When you see a service company in Los Angeles offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to prove their expertise.
+When you find a service company in Los Angeles offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who spend the time and resources needed for these certifications often use less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.
+Can help reduce costs and speed up services: Technicians who devote the time and resources required for these certifications often require less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.